enelson7834/AtariAttempt/README.md

 # AtariAttempt
-Nothing works\n
+Nothing works
-Everything is broken\n
+Everything is broken
 Welcome to Hell